Moslavina

 The region has a significant amount of natural resources.
 It also home to part of the nature park Lonjsko Polje, a wetland which is currently under consideration to become a UNESCO World Heritage site.
 The region is home of the companies Petrokemija and Selk, and over 6,000 people in the area are employed in the electronics industry.

+Name

+The name originates from the days of the Kingdom of Croatia, coming from the older name of Moslavačka gora; Mons Claudius.

+Territorial division

+Moslavina as a region is divided by the territorial-political structure of the Republic of Croatia between Zagreb, Bjelovar-Bilogora and Sisak-Moslavina counties.
+Despite the division, Moslavina has an identity based on common history, customs, culture and the backbone of economic activities, which is geographically defined by the Moslavačka gora mountain and the associated rivers with it as well as the low-lying swamplands of Lonjsko polje.

+The following municipalities and towns are considered part of Moslavina: